These types of toys will be hardest to find this holiday season - NewsBreak

 Toymakers are feverishly trying to find containers to ship their goods while searching for new alternative routes and ports.
 If they can find space on planes, some are choosing to fly in the toys instead of relying on ships.

 “Hasbro has said they’re starting to feel it.
-Even Lego is feeling supply chain issues,” Hembrough said.How to spot ‘shrinkflation’ at the grocery store — and save money
+Even Lego is feeling supply chain issues,” Hembrough said.Running up a big food bill?
+Here’s how to spot ‘shrinkflation’ and save money

 Some companies are also resigning to the harsh realities that they can’t make up for delays and are leaving behind some of the holiday toys, particularly bulkier ones, in factories in China.